Jewish man ‘threatened with punches’ while on his way home in central London | ITV News

 “It’s the fact that anti-Semites are willing to do this when knowing there is CCTV means we’ve reached the level where they’re not concerned about repercussions.”

-According to his brother, Yosef was wearing a hat and kippah that evening.
+According to his brother, Mr Liberov was wearing a hat and kippah that evening.

+Footage from the first incident, which was published online on Sunday, showed the passenger calling Mr Liberov a “F****** Jewish dude” and then getting off the bus and banging on the doors.

-A video clip of the second incident showed a group of men going down an escalator at a tube station in London before turning around and appearing to abuse Yosef.
+A video clip of the second incident showed a group of males going down an escalator at a tube station in London before turning around and appearing to abuse Mr Liberov.

+In the video, one man can be heard chanting “F****** hate you Jew”, while another says “We’ve got a Jew behind us” and another says “there’s about nine Jews” before the words “F****** hate you Jew” are chanted again.

+Some of the males filmed were wearing England shirts while others wore the flag of St George draped around their shoulders.

-No arrests have been made in either of the incidents and inquiries are continuing.
+No arrests have been made in either of the incidents and inquiries are ongoing.

 Siwan Hayward, director of compliance, policing operations and security at TfL, said: “We are appalled by the shocking incidents.
 All our customers have the right to travel without fear of abuse or intimidation, and hate crime has absolutely no place on our network.